eddieoz/youtube-clips-automator/README.md

 ```
 $ pip install -r requirements
 ```
-4. Populate the folder `./backgrounds` with images to be selected to your thumbnail
+4. Populate the folder `./backgrounds` with images `.png` to be randomly selected to your thumbnail
+5. Leave a `default_face.png` on `./assets` folder just in case the bot is not able to find a smiling face on your video

 ## Usage